Edvard Bull Sr.: Death

-Bull, however, would not live to see any of this, as he died from a brain tumor in 1932.
+Bull, however, would not live to see any of this, as he died from a brain tumor on 26 August 1932, aged 50.
 This meant that he did not release further volumes of Det norske folks liv og historie, as he had planned.
 Volume three of Kristianias historie was underway, but was not finished.
 V. Sønstevold completed and published it in 1937.